nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # TechConnect User Guide

 TechConnect is a **desktop app for managing internship applications, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can are looking for job opportunities, TechConnect can help you manage your applications more efficiently than traditional GUI apps.
+If you can are looking for internship opportunities, TechConnect can help you manage your applications more efficiently than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />